- Official Title: Introduction to Computational Media

 Important Note: This class will be “flipped” meaning that you will have to watch the lecture and read tutorials before class and do hands-on work in class.

 Costs: You will need a laptop.
 You will be required to buy between $50-$100 in electronic gizmos.
 For example this Arduino kit, available at the NYU Computer bookstore, would do nicely.
+There is a place in the East Village called TinkerSphere that is great for this stuff too.
 If you decide to build an elaborate installation it might cost you more for the materials.
 All the software is free and open source.

 Work: Chances are you will work hard on this class.
 It is not that conceptually difficult but debugging takes an unpredictable amount of time.
 If you treat it like a puzzle it is pretty enjoyable.
 Also as a beginner you should try to get satisfaction with small steps while keeping in mind and writing down your big dreams.